 writing for the screen, stage and publication

 From 30-second spots to full-length stage plays, detail in character development, human nature and plot result in resonant stories that affect an audience.
-See below for a representative sample of the breadth of clients and work.
+See below for a representative sample of the breadth of work and clients.

-Screenvision – head writer of 55 episodes of a national movie preshow (w/ digital kitchen)
+Screenvision – head writer of 55 episodes of national movie preshow shown on 1700 screens (w/ digital kitchen)

-Sarofsky creative – writer for cartoons for The Chicago Cubs, corporate video and developmental work
+Sarofsky creative – scriptwriting for corporate films and advertisements as well as ongoing developmental work

 Digital Kitchen creative – development work for HBO, PBS, Universal, Microsoft and others